qawolf/qawolf/docs/docs/use_a_test_attribute.md

 title: 🔍 Use a Test Attribute
 ---

-A best practice in testing is to use test [attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) like `data-qa` or `data-test` to target elements to make your tests robust to changes in your front end code.
+A best practice is to use test [attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) like `data-qa` or `data-test` to target elements to make your tests robust to changes in your front end code.

 In this tutorial, we'll learn how to use a test attribute for the selector.
 We assume you understand the basics of [creating a test](create_a_test).